apmcleod/MV2H/README.md

 Note that while the paper and the code on the master branch only works on time-aligned input and ground truth pairs, the code in the regress branch uses Dynamic Time Warping to automatically align non-aligned input and ground truth.
 For now, please still cite the original publication if you use this new version.

 ## Project Overview
 The goal of this project is to create an automatic, joint, quantitative metric for complete transcription of polyphonic music.
+This branch includes code to evaluate a non-aligned score and ground truth.

+### Using with Non-aligned Data
+When using non-aligned data, include the flag `-a` (for align) to tell the program it will need to perform alignment itself.
+For the time information in the input text files, you may use any tempo, provided all of the given times are correct relative to each other.
+The aligned metric checks only for exact timing matches, rather than using a (for example) 50ms window.

+For details on using scoring MusicXML files with metric, see the MusicXML section below.

 ## Installing
 The java files can all be compiled into class files in a bin directory using the Makefile